minhdang26403/minimal-mistakes/_posts/2021-09-18-merge-sort.md

         merge(A, p, q, r)
 ```

 Now, we have a complete merge sort program.
 To sort the array $A = [A[0], A[1], A[n-1]]$, we call **merge_sort$(A, 0, n-1)$**, where $n$ is the length of the array.
-The algorithm will recursively partition the initial array in two halves until the size of them is 1.
+The algorithm will recursively partition the initial array into two halves until the size of them is 1.
 Then in the merge procedure, the algorithm involves merging pairs of 1-item arrays to form sorted arrays of length 2, merging pairs of arrays of length 2 to form sorted arrays of length 4, and so forth, until two arrays of length $n/2$ are merged to form the sorted array of length $n$.

 ![mergeSort]({{ site.url }}{{ site.baseurl }}/assets/images/merge_sort/merge_sort.png)[^1]